How to Get a Remote Job if You've Never Worked Remotely

 Question: What skills, software or tools are you finding that are common requirements (or “nice-to-have”) among remote work job opportunities?

 Answer: Organizations differ widely when it comes to what they use for remote work communication tools and software.
-Our survey of over 50 remote teams and companies found that Slack, Skype, and Google Chat are most popular for instant messaging.
+Our survey of over 50 remote teams and companies found that Slack, Skype, and Google Chat are the most popular for instant messaging.
 Phone and video calls are done mainly through Skype, cell phones, Google Hangouts, Zoom.us, and even landlines.
 Screensharing happens through GoToMeeting, Join.me, Google Hangouts, and Skype.

 Answer: The experience is nice to have, but not critical for most employers.
 What they really want to see is that you have the right skills and temperament to work from home.
 Their resumes and profiles should make it clear they are independent, focused workers who are able to manage their own time and workloads.
 They should also show that they’re excellent communicators, not afraid to ask questions, and solid with written and verbal communication.

-Question: I find most people think remote roles are for developers, designers etc but I know there are people working remotely with positions you wouldn’t typically think could be remote (ie Lawyer).
+Question: I find most people think remote roles are for developers, designers etc, but I know there are people working remotely with positions you wouldn’t typically think could be remote (ie, Lawyer).
 What’s a job posting you’ve seen that most people would be surprised to learn was remote?

 Answer: There are so many surprising remote jobs out there!
 The top categories for remote work are medical and health, administrative, sales, computer & IT, customer service, education, nonprofit & philanthropy, and accounting & finance.
 Some surprising remote jobs include: remote neurosurgeon, high school sociology teacher, golf instructor, and executive-level roles like vice president of operations, executive director, and web search evaluator.
 We also see lots of interesting writing jobs, including Downton Abbey Guide and Plumbing Expert Writer.